nyaosorg/nyagos/readme.md

 ![demo-animation](./demo.gif)

 There are some shells in Windows compatible with ones in UNIX.
-But, most of them do not support Windows's traditional PATH-style like `X:\DIR\FILE.EXT` though a lot of applications need them as arguments.
+Most of them do not support Windows's traditional PATH-style like `X:\DIR\FILE.EXT` that many applications require as arguments.

 So, I created a new shell like below: